Frequently Asked Questions

 Tram Services

-• Visitors who do not require wheelchairs may also take advantage of tram services.
-A 25-passenger exterior perimeter tram will circle the fairgrounds outside of the gates, making stops at gates 2, 8 and 10.
+• Visitors who do not require wheelchairs may also take advantage of the tram within the fairgrounds.

 • An inner perimeter tram operates inside the gates of the fairgrounds for a fee.
-This tram stops at Gate 1, Gate 10, Dorton Arena and Gate 8.
+This tram stops at Gate 1, Dorton Arena, Gate 8 and Gate 10.
 Ticket booths for purchasing tram tickets are located at each of these stops inside the fairgrounds.
 Tram tickets cannot be purchased in advance.